KordingLab/KordingLab.github.io/_posts/2021-01-01-upcoming-lab-teaching.md

 | Dec.
 7 | Saeed Salehi | Julia programming language |
 | Dec.
 14 | * | Lab Research Presentations |
 | Dec.
 21 |   |  |

-### Call for topics

-Please list below, topics you would like to learn more about (you may share your name or not, up to you):

-hippocampal computations (Nidhi), neural population doctrine (Nidhi), neural odes (Ilenna)

-### Old lab teaching topics

 ### Summer 2021